 Its purpose is to increase security and avoid legitimate costs of determining damages later on in case the contract is breached.
 They are fair compensations.

 Penalties are the hefty amount put aside to prohibit any form of contract breach.
-They are usually larger than the damages likely to occur.
+They are larger than the damages likely to occur.
 Therefore, it is a punishment for a breach of contract.

 It compels the parties involved to perform the contract.
 If not, they will be liable for the amount put aside as a penalty.